fparisio/DataScience/README.md

 **Executive Summary**: Precise and accurate forecasts of CO<sub>2</sub> emissions can help policy makers devise strategies and measure their effects in reducing emissions to meet the climate targets.
 Here, I have analyzed CO<sub>2</sub> emissions from electricity production employing natural gas.
 I compare different algorithms (AR, MA, ARMA, ARIMA, SARIMAX) optimized to build a reliable forecast at 1 year horizon.
 I applied rolling split Monte Carlo cross-validation to evaluate the forecast accuracy.
 The optimized SARIMAX model is the best solution that strikes a balance between forecast precision and model complexity.
 The Symmetric Mean Absolute Percentage Error (SMAPE) on testing data is below 3%.
 The cross-validation shows an (expected) increasing average error with the forecasting horizon.
 The average error remains below 11% and roughly 75% of the forecasts are likely to have a SMAPE&lt;15%–a proof of the model’s reliability and robustness.
 The model predicts that CO<sub>2</sub> emissions will increase and will do so at an increased pace compared to the previous 10 years.
 The indication for policy maker is clear: we should rapidly take stronger measures to reduce CO<sub>2</sub> emissions.

-**Skills**: Python, Statsmodels, Pandas, Numpy, Matplotlib, Itertools, Tqdm, Scipy, Seaborn, SARIMAX, Time Series Analysis, Rolling-split Validation,  Monte Carlo Simulations.
+**Tools**: Python, Statsmodels, Pandas, Numpy, Matplotlib, Itertools, Tqdm, Scipy, Seaborn, SARIMAX, Time Series Analysis, Rolling-split Validation,  Monte Carlo Simulations.

 <p align="center">
 <img src="Images/past_10_y.png" alt="Training" width="300"/>